allthingslinux/mod-handbook/README.md

 ## 3.3 Interacting with Members in a Ticket

 ### 3.3.1 How to Respond to Members
 Working on the assumption that your member has noticed the ticket and interacted with it.
-It's important to respond to any statements, questions or concerns they have with etiquette, decency, dcorum and above all, patience.
+It's important to respond to any statements, questions or concerns they have with etiquette, decency, decorum and above all, patience.

 You are far more likely to make errors of judgment if you are rushing to respond or defend yourself to a member in a ticket.